-The BT petrol bricksaw is a heavy-duty unit weighing 90kgs.
+The BT petrol blocksaw is a heavy-duty unit weighing 150kgs (330lbs).
 Prior to moving the saw either on site or loading or unloading from transport you must check the following:

-- 1. Both the ignition switch and fuel lever are in the Off position. - 2.
-The motor is cool.
+- 1. The motor is cool.
 You must allow at least 15 minutes between the saws last use and any lifting operation.
-The hot exhaust system can cause burns and ignite flammable materials. - 3.
+The hot exhaust system can cause burns and ignite flammable materials. - 2.
+Both the ignition switch and fuel lever are in the off position. - 3.
 The water supply is off and removed from water tap connection. - 4.
 The base is clean and dry. - 5.
 The blade is raised to its max height and locked in place using the lock down nut. - 6.
 The pedal push arm is disconnected from the arm and the pedal is raised towards the base. - 7.
 The carriage is removed from base.
 This can be moved and secured independently of the base and stand.

+Lifting

-Lifting - Manual
+Manual

-The bricksaw is highly maneuverable whilst on its stand.
-If you do need to lift the saw it should be moved by a minimum of a two (2) person lift.
+Ideally the blocksaw is maneuvered mechanically due to its weight.
+It can however be moved by a minimum of a four (4) person lift.
 To make the lift easier the base can be removed from the stand.
-By removing the locking pin from the base and the stand.
+By removing the T-screws on each side of the stand.

 Be sure that you plan the lift.
-That is who is leading, the path to be taken, and each stage of the lift, prior to commencing the lift.
+That is who is leading, the path to be taken and each stage of the lift, prior to commencing the lift.